oracle-livelabs/pts/ai-agentics/lab3/lab3.md

 ```

 Note the additional imported libraries and **st** objects for Streamlit.
-But essentially the code is the same 7 steps for building a RAG application with Oracle AI Vector Search and LangChain.
+But essentially the code is the same AI Agentic application that we studied in Lab 2.

 ### Conclusion

-In Lab 2 you ran a through the steps for the application in Jupyter Noteboom.
-In this lab we ran it with a UI using the same.
-The blueprint is the same.
 Now it's your turn.
 Experiment with different transformers for different data sources.
 It could be video, audio, text and more.
 They're all embedded as vectors in Oracle Database 23ai.

 By using AI Vector Search in Oracle Database 23ai, you can build AI Agentic applications with important context without having to retrain the LLM.
 The context is stored, searched and retrieved from Oracle Database 23ai and passed to the LLM to generate accurate, up to date, and targeted responses to your prompts.
 Businesses and enterprises can use RAG with AI Vector Search in Oracle Database 23ai and an LLM to securely respond to important business questions or to generate content for many use cases using private, internal business information.